Skip to content

 Eli Fisher

-Eli Fisher is a Senior Legal Counsel at Paramount.
+Eli Fisher is a Special Counsel at Hall & Wilcox.
 Eli is a commercial lawyer and adviser to the media, entertainment and tech industries, particularly in relation to production, content and talent; privacy, cybersecurity and data management; IP/IT; AdTech, advertising and publishing laws; and competition and consumer regulation.
 Eli co-edits the Communications Law Bulletin.
 He completed his Masters of Laws degree (graduating with excellence) at UNSW, dual-specialising in Media & Technology Law, and Innovation Law, where he was awarded the “best performing postgraduate student across all postgraduate programs at the law school”.
 In 2024, Eli was named by Australasian Lawyer as one of Australia’s most influential lawyers.

 Communications Law Bulletin Editor